IIshaan/30DaysOfKotlin/README.md

 # Day 10:
 Made a rolling dice app in which whenever clicked on "Roll", it changed the the dice number randomly.
 Spent almost 3 hours on some very lame errors which defintiely helped me to understand how each file and each code is running altogether.
 I changed stuff mostly in AndroidManifest.xml, activity_main.xml, MainActivity.kt and strings.xml.
 Enjoyed today alot and realized that I have a long way to go in Kotlin :)

+# Day 11:
+Improved the rolling dice app today.
+Used the images instead of printing only the numbers.
+Also Learnt about API levels, its compatibility and _lateinit()_ keyword too.
+Next I also learnt how to change the launcher icon in Android Studio.